Dubey & Schaldenbrand

+History

 Dubey & Schaldenbrand was founded in 1946 by Georges Dubey and René Schaldenbrand.
 In 1995, Cinette Robert revived the company.
 She used a movement collection that she had amassed during the 1970s and early 1980s.

 Dubey & Schaldenbrand recases each movement according to the era when it was created.
 Dubey & Schaldenbrand designs rapidly found a niche with watch collectors.

+As of 2002, one of its distributors in the United States was Kenjo in New York City.